-After stops at Yahoo and Athlon Sports, I’m excited to be at MLB.com.
+After stops at Yahoo and Athlon Sports, I’m excited to be back at MLB.com.
 A lot of my coverage is on the MLB Pipeline side covering top prospects, although I am also covering the occasional game in Cincinnati, Atlanta, and St. Louis.

 Ever since Michael Jackson died in 2009, the music world has been looking for the new King of Pop.
 Usher and Justin Timberlake had already peaked.
 Chris Brown’s character is disqualifying.
 Could it be Bruno Mars or Justin Bieber?
 (Of course, the correct answer is Ariana Grande.)

 More than a decade later, I’m not here to say that he deserves the crown.
-But Jason Derulo — who was inspired as a child by MJ — should at least be recognized as the Duke of Pop.
+But Jason Derulo — who was inspired as a child by MJ — should at least be recognized as the Duke of Bop.
 All he does is make hits.

 Ever since his first single, “Whatcha Say,” hit No. 1 on the Billboard Hot 100 in 2009, Derulo (a stage name for the correct pronunciation of his given name, Desrouleaux) has been been a fixture atop the rankings.
 With a silky smooth voice, incredible vocal range, and generally wholesome content, he was almost perfectly crafted to be a modern-day pop star.